dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 ```

 Pub assumes that the package is in the root of the Git repository.
 To specify a different location in the repo,
+use the `--git-path` flag to
 specify a path relative to the repository root:

 ```terminal